 - The loss of consciousness was sudden (the driver was not in and out of consciousness over a period of time leading up to the collision which would put him on notice that he should not driver and therefore should pull over);

 - The sudden loss of consciousness was unforeseen.
 This element is often the one that is disputed.
-It may require a plaintiff to 1. obtain the defendant’s medical records, 2. have the records reviewed by a competent physician, 3.
-Depose the defendant’s physicians, 4.
-Have the defendant examined by one of the plaintiff’s medical experts.
+It may require a plaintiff to

-How to Determine if the Defense is Valid
+How To Determine If The Defense Is Valid

 The medical emergency defense should not be taken lightly.
 This defense can completely absolve the defendant from all liability.
 Under these circumstances, the plaintiff could suffer catastrophic injuries and high damages, but not receive any compensation, even under his or her own UM insurance coverage because the UM carrier is allowed to assert any defense that the defendant driver is entitled to use.